Last Updated on June 28, 2022

 - Many people use a power sander for faster work completion.
-We recommend you using hand sanding, particularly on trim and cabinetry.
+We recommend you use hand sanding, particularly on trim and cabinetry.
 It will yield a better and smoother finish.

 - Use the putty knife to remove any loose paint from the surface or walls.
 If there’s any loose paint, it will make the second coat uneven.

 - Next, inspect the wall and see if it needs any filling.
 Mostly, after prying off the loose paint, you will find a few spots that will need filler.
 You may use wood filler or putty to fill up the gaps properly for an even finish.

 - Once the gaps are filled correctly, and you have sanded them evenly, it’s time to use the tack cloth.
 If the surface is too dirty, you may use TSP to remove the dirt and debris.